IHE/ITI.Topologies/topologies.md

 Additional profiling of the above Resources might specify a more standardized way of communicating intendedRecipient addresses in the future.
 In the absence of that profiling, determining how to populate intendedRecipient will be up to community and network policy.
-Networks that wish to enable the Message Delivery use case should ensure that whatever values they select can be used by responding gateways to the actual intended recipient.
+Networks that wish to enable the push model of exchange should ensure that whatever values they select can be used by responding gateways to the actual intended recipient.

-In an environment where suitable intendedRecipient addresses can be determined, a Document Source (or delegated Initiating Gateway) would accomplish Message Delivery by doing the following:
+In an environment where suitable intendedRecipient addresses can be determined, a Document Source (or delegated Initiating Gateway) would accomplish pushing to the recipient by doing the following:
-- First, use the Endpoint Discovery Algorithm to find the most localized and suitable Endpoint for Message Delivery to the intended recipient's Organization.
+- First, use the Endpoint Discovery Algorithm to find the most localized and suitable Endpoint for push messaging to the intended recipient's Organization.
 - Then, compose a message with intendedRecipient populated according to community or network policy, and transmit that message to the discovered Endpoint.

 ### Associating Documents With Directory Entries